gabrielmahia/pAIthon_blockchAIn_crAIpto/README.md

-# Learn Python by Building a Blockchain and Cryptocurrency [Video]
+# Learn Python by Building a Blockchain and Cryptocurrency
 Learning Python by Building a Blockchain & Cryptocurrency